 But again, Some kids are not outdoorsy and will find the trial a challenge, the best judge of that will be the parents.
 So use your best judgment, but remember kids are fearless so keep them from the edge or doing anything dangerous.

 We would only recommend supervised swimming and inside the inner bay in calm conditions.
 Again Kis are fearless and the ocean can bite here so stay inside and stay vigilant.

 When to Visit the Beach?

-Part of the charm of the Red Sand Beach is the utter remoteness of it.
-One of the problems wit the Hana Highway is everyone drives it at the same time.
+Part of the charm of Red Sand Beach is its utter remoteness of it.
+One of the problems with the Hana Highway is everyone drives it at the same time.
 This means the beach gets really busy around 11-3 pm.
-The whole place loses its charm as too many people arrive and the relatively small area means 10+ people and it ruined.
+The whole place loses its charm as too many people arrive and the relatively small area means 10+ people and it is ruined.

 Naturally, if you are driving to Hana for a day trip arriving at any time other than 11-3 pm is impossible.
 So you just have to suck it up or try somewhere else.

 The beach is best enjoyed with a layover in Hana that way you get to visit in the early morning or late evening when most of the day-trippers have left.
 We prefer the morning as later on people tend to hang around and numbers do not always tail off as fast, and the chance of nudity rises steeply.